zippynk/ripoffbot/Readme.md

 # Ripoffbot

-A mailbot-like fork of jokebot, by Hardmath123. https://github.com/hardmath123/jokebot
+A mailbot-like fork of jokebot, originally by Hardmath123. https://github.com/hardmath123/jokebot

 Modified to be a mailbot ripoff by zippynk. https://github.com/zippynk/ripoffbot